WA Spokane WA Zone Forecast

 and Stehekin

-Highs in the upper 60s to upper 70s.
-Temperature falling into the
+showers and thunderstorms.
+Highs in the lower to mid 70s.
+Lows in

 showers.
 Highs in the 60s.